jxnblk/mdx-deck/docs/theming.md

 # Hello
 ```

-The theme should be an object with fields for fonts, colors, and CSS for individual components.
+The theme should be an object with fields for fonts, colors, CSS for individual components, progress type and controls.
 It's recommended that all custom themes extend the default theme as a base.

 ```js